 This is a very pretty loop around Briones reservoir that, like most EBMUD trails, the Briones Reservoir loop is quite scenic and offers more of a sense of remoteness than the typical East Bay park.
 Briones Reservoir is also one of the few EBMUD properties to have a substantial length of singletrack trail — about a quarter of the loop.
 The loop is long for a day hike, but it’s relatively easy and fast for its length.

 The loop has a nice progression of typical East Bay environments: the trail climbs up into open grass-covered hills, where there’s almost no tree cover; then it meanders along the shore of the reservoir, a mostly flat stretch of trail that’s partially under oak woods; and finally it climbs into dense, shady woods on the south side of the reservoir.

 A $10.00 annual permit is required to use this trail.
 The permit can be purchased online and printed out on your printer.

 The first mile of the hike is the least scenic part.
 The trail is a dry, dusty gravel road that’s used by trucks, and it has a somewhat industrial look.
 Also, for a while the trail follows some less-than-scenic sets of electrical lines that radiate out from a nearby substation.
-Over the first few miles the scenery gradually improves, though, as the trail climbs to views over the reservoir and a brief glimpse of San Pablo Bay to the north.
+Over the first few miles the scenery gradually improves, as the trail climbs to views over the reservoir and a brief glimpse of San Pablo Bay to the north.
 The trail then descends, passing through a wooded area before reaching the shore of the glittering reservoir.